Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 ### Auto-deployment and initializations

 ```
-node src/index.js -d ft
+node src/index.js -d ft [-c <NUM>]
 ```

+`<NUM>` indicates how many tokens you want to deploy, the token name will be picked from the field `tokenInfo` in `config/default`.
+If the number is larger than the array size of `tokenInfo`, token name will derived from the last token name by adding a suffix, such as `SKYWALKER1`.

 This process is almost the same as [test guide](https://github.com/Omniverse-Web3-Labs/Omniverse-DLT-Introduction/blob/main/docs/test-guide/m2-test-guide.md#explaination-of-fungible-tokens-test), except that it will not run test cases.

 The following things will be done in the deployment process
-    - Deployment of the related (set in the `default.json`) Ink!
-ERC-20
+    - Deployment of the related (set in the `default.json`) Ink! omniverse token
-    - Deployment of the related (set in the `default.json`) EVM ERC-20
+    - Deployment of the related (set in the `default.json`) EVM omniverse token
-    - Deployment of the related (set in the `default.json`) Pallet ERC-20
+    - Deployment of the related (set in the `default.json`) Pallet omniverse token
-    - Deployment of Pallet Swap
+    - Initilazation of omniverse tokens
+        - Set members
-    - members, cooling time, decimal
+        - Set cooling time
+        - Set Decimal
-    - gas tokens for accounts
+    - Transfer gas tokens to testing accounts

 ## Launch the auto-synchronizer